Explore the Streptococcus pneumoniae D39V transcriptome in a variety of infection-relevant conditions

 High resolution analysis of the pneumococcal transcriptome under a wide range of infection-relevant conditions

-Streptococcus pneumoniae is an opportunistic human pathogen that typically colonizes the nasopharyngeal passage and causes lethal disease in other host niches such as the lung or the meninges.
-How pneumococcal genes are expressed and regulated at the different stages of its life cycle, as commensal or as pathogen, has not been entirely described.
-To chart the transcriptional responses of S. pneumoniae, we quantified the transcriptome under 22 different infection-relevant conditions.
-The transcriptomic compendium exposed a high level of dynamic expression and, strikingly, all annotated pneumococcal genomic features were expressed in at least one of the studied conditions.
-By computing the correlation of gene expression of every two genes across all studied conditions, we created a co-expression matrix that provides valuable information on both operon structure and regulatory processes.
-The co‑expression data is highly consistent with well-characterized operons and regulons, such as the PyrR, ComE and ComX regulons, and had allowed us to identify a new member of the competence regulon.
-Finally, we created an interactive data center named PneumoExpress (www.veeninglab.com/pneumoexpress) that enables users to access the expression data as well as the co-expression matrix in an intuitive and efficient manner, providing a valuable resource to the pneumococcal research community.
+Streptococcus pneumoniae is an opportunistic human pathogen that typically colonizes the nasopharyngeal passage and causes lethal disease in other host niches, such as the lung or the meninges.
+The expression and regulation of pneumococcal genes at different life-cycle stages, such as commensal or pathogenic, are not entirely understood.
+To chart the transcriptional responses of S. pneumoniae, we used RNA sequencing to quantify the transcriptome under 22 different infection-relevant conditions.
+The transcriptomic data demonstrated a high level of dynamic expression and, strikingly, all annotated pneumococcal genomic features were expressed in at least one of the studied conditions.
+By computing the correlation values of every pair of genes across all studied conditions, we created a co-expression matrix that provides valuable information on both operon structure and regulatory processes.
+The co‑expression data is highly consistent with well-characterized operons and regulons, such as the PyrR, ComE and ComX regulons, and has allowed us to identify a new member of the competence regulon.
+Finally, we created an interactive data center named PneumoExpress (https://veeninglab.com/pneumoexpress) that enables users to access the expression data as well as the co-expression matrix in an intuitive and efficient manner, providing a valuable resource to the pneumococcal research community.